zawzaww/android-guides/Building-AOSP-ROM.md

-# How To Build a Pure AOSP ROM for Android Devices
+# How To Build an AOSP ROM for Android Devices

 ## AOSP - Android Open Source Project
 ## Building Pure Android OS